-Schools should use the McKinney-Vento Act Residency Form (available on the CSI website under the Student Services team page) to assist in the identification of homeless students at the school.
+Schools should use the McKinney-Vento Act Residency Form (this will be available on the CSI website under the Student Services team page once updated) to assist in the identification of homeless students at the school.

 Completed forms should be submitted to CSI's Homeless Coordinator for review.
 Once approved, data from this form will be used to populate the Homeless fields (Homeless, Primary Nighttime Residence) in the SIS.